Gloryness/Games/README.md

 # Games
-These are all the games I've coded!
+These are all the games I've programmed!

 # Installation
 Python 3.8+ recommended.